2B9 Vasilek: Description

 It was based on the F-82 automatic mortar.
 The 2B9 is a semiautomatic breechloader that makes use of four-round clips or is loaded with individual rounds.
 Rounds can be loaded from either the muzzle or the breech.
 Because of its wheeled carriage, the 2B9 resembles a light artillery piece more than a conventional mortar.

 The 2B9 was used in Afghanistan by Soviet units and is still found in Russian airmobile infantry units.
 In the fighting in Afghanistan, Soviet units found the 2B9 to be a versatile and useful weapon.
 The 2B9 can fire high-explosive, armor-piercing, smoke, and illumination rounds.
 The armor-piercing projectile, which weighs 3.1 kg, has a 75 g warhead that can penetrate 100 mm of armor.
 The high-explosive shell produces 400 to 600 fragments.

 The 2B9 can be towed but is usually carried on a modified GAZ-66 military truck.
 By 1988, the 2B9 was also deployed as a self-propelled weapon by mounting the gun-mortar in the rear of an MT-LB armored personnel carrier.

 During the Syrian Civil War, the 2B9M Vasilek was used by the Syrian Armed Forces, Kurdish People's Protection Units, and the Islamist group Ansar al-Sham.
 The latter used a 2B9M automatic mortar near Mount Chalma, Kesab district.

+During the Russo-Ukrainian War a MT-LB chassis was spotted fitted with 2B9 mortar and a UB-32 rocket pod.